arturbac/simple_enum/README.md

 - **Zero Runtime Cost**: Retrieving `enum_name` for a runtime variable incurs no runtime overhead, just constant literal string_view.
 - **Compile-time Efficiency**: Compile-time computation is confined to the number of elements within a range.
 This efficiency is made possible through the `bounded_enum` concept when declared for an enum type.
 - **Support for Unbounded Enums**: While the library is optimized for bounded enums, it also accommodates unbounded enums.
 By default, it utilizes `simple_enum::default_unbounded_upper_range`, which users can override according to their requirements.
 - **Optimized Enum Name Deduction**: The library employs a strategic optimization for enum name deduction, ensuring that only one loop is executed for the first enumeration.
-Subsequent enumerations are parsed with a minimized string literal range, further enhancing the efficiency of the process.
+Subsequent enumerations are parsed with a minimized string literal range, further enhancing the compile time efficiency of the process.

 ## Planned features

+- emum bitmasks support
 - parse enum, reverse operation string_view -> enumeration
 - for bounded enumerations declare generic templates ranges views in namesapce simple_enum for enumeration values and string_view names
 - feature request are possible too